robmccoll/govalidate/README.md

 Validate struct fields (currently strings and []strings) in Go using tags.

-Definte your struct with the validation built-in:
+Define your struct with the validation built-in:

     type Valid struct {
         Required  string   `require:"+"`